zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 15. Back on the Search service blade, verify that your policies index has a Document Count of 650.
 If it is still 0, you may need to manually start the indexer.

     a.
-You can manually trigger the indexer by selecting Indexers on the Search service blade.
+You can manually trigger the indexer by selecting Indexers on the Search service blade

     ![On the Search service blade, the Indexers tile is highlighthed.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image121.png "Indexers")

     b.
-Next, select the policy-indexer on the Indexers blade, then select Run on the policy-indexer blade.
+Next, select the policy-indexer on the Indexers blade, then select Run on the policy-indexer blade

     ![The policy-indexer is highlighted, and the Run button is selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image122.png "Indexers")

     c.
-It will take a few minutes for the indexer to run against the documents.
+It will take a few minutes for the indexer to run against the documents

 16. On the Search service blade, select **Search explorer** on the top menu.

     ![On the Search service blade, the Search explorer button is selected, and the policies index document count of 650 is highlighted.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image123.png "Search service")

-17. In the **Query string** field within the Search explorer, type in the following policy number: **DOW586IJCG493F**, then click on **Search**.
+17. In the **Query string** field within the Search explorer, type in the following policy number: **DOW586IJCG493F**, then select **Search**.
 You should see a single search result for a PDF file containing the policy number within its content.
-A successful result indicates that the index is working as expected.\
+A successful result indicates that the index is working as expected.

     ![On the Search explorer blade, DOW586UCG493F is entered into the Query string box, and that policy number is highlighted in the Results.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image124.png "Search explorer")

 18. While in the Search explorer, copy the **Request URL** and save it for later.